Lubimyjovos13/electron-calculator/README.md

 ├── index.html
 └── main.js
 ```
-You can download the calculator in "Releases"
+You can download the calculator in [Releases](https://github.com/Lubimyjovos13/electron-calculator/releases)